Key Features at a Glance

 Stairs to the bridge are just inside the salon door, where it is convenient to the cockpit but remain indoors for privacy while at the dock.

 are separated by a pair of open stainless steel gates typical of a motoryacht, not the solid transom of a sportfisher.

 of the flying bridge covers much of the cockpit turning this area into a covered aft deck.
 An optional canvas awning extends weather protection the full length of the cockpit.
 Cruising canvas could totally enclose this cockpit making it a three-season venue when cruising.

 includes a sink, a grill and a dual-use fridge/freezer.
 A pair of top-opening lockers aft as well as cabinets forward, provide additional storage.
 Keen anglers can have this console converted at the factory to more fishy purposes.
 By not molding in a conventional bench seas, Maritimo has left the deck space open so owners can place a table in the center with folding chairs around, setup scuba gear, or just keep it open for cocktail parties.

 moves the dual-use refrigerator/freezer (chosen simply with the thermostat), sink and optional electric grill to the back side of the island, accessible from the stern platform.
 The resulting forward-facing seat and removable table are much more reminiscent of the covered aft deck on a 60-something motoryacht than the cockpit of a 50’ (15.24 m) convertible.

 is accessed from the stern platform.
 The entire center of the transom island lifts to reveal stairs.
 There is actually enough room here that at least one buyer turned the lazarette into tight crew quarters.
 On a 50-footer intended for the American market, this space will likely be used for fishing tackle, dive equipment, bicycles and similar gear that comes along when cruising.

-Wide side decks with bulwarks and railings provide secure passage to the bow.
+measures a bit more than 43’’ (1,100 mm) fore and aft.
+It raises 15.75’’ (400 mm) above deck level to keep it out of the water while underway and also to aid boarding from high docks.
+The lift similarly lowers 15.75’’ (400 mm) to launch a tender or PWC weighing up to 882 lbs.
+(400 kg).Wide side decks with bulwarks and railings provide secure passage to the bow.
 Bow walk around decks sit a bit lower than a low trunk cabin, while bulwarks with stainless steel railings atop provide a cleaner look than ordinary railings do.
 The flat foredeck also offers an ideal place to carry a tender for those who want the stern to remain clear for fishing or diving -- one more advantage not available aboard most motoryachts which usually have a lower helm.

 rides in a bow roller, which is integrated into the bulwarks.
 Maritimo offers either a standard anchor and windlass or an upgrade to a larger anchor with more chain and a stronger windlass.